Savannah Bananas tickets going on sale soon

 INDIANAPOLIS (WISH) — The most fun team in baseball will be selling tickets soon.

-Fans that submitted to the pre-sale list will be sent an email allowing them to purchase tickets on Friday, March 31.
-Winners of the ticket lottery will be offered a chance at securing tickets through email on Wednesday, April 12.
+Fans that submitted to the presale list will be sent an email allowing them to purchase tickets on March 31.
+Winners of the ticket lottery will be offered a chance at securing tickets through email on April 12.

 The team will be selling open seating tickets for $25.
 These tickets will allow access to the seating bowl on a first-come, first-served basis.
-100 VIB meet and greet tickets be sold each night for $75 each.
-This allows fans to go behind the scenes, get the chance to meet players, and allow special VIB seating in the seating bowls.
+One-hundred “VIB” meet-and-greet tickets be sold each night for $75 each.
+This allows fans to go behind the scenes, get the chance to meet players, and allow special “VIB” seating in the seating bowls.

-For more information on the Savannah Bananas and ticket information, click this link.
+For more information on the Savannah Bananas and ticket information, go to the team website.